dapr/docs/reference/api/bindings_api.md

 Code | Description
 ---- | -----------
-404  | Application does not want to subscribe to the binding all others  | Application wants to subscribe to the binding
+404  | Application does not want to bind to the binding all others  | Application wants to bind to the binding

 #### URL Parameters

 Parameter | Description
 --------- | -----------
-appPort | the application port name | the name of the binding to subscribe
+appPort | the application port name | the name of the binding

 ### Binding payload